 Born Shu Maung (Apple of One's Eye) on 24 May 1911 at Paungdale, in central Burma, to middle-class parents.
 His father is a minor public servant.

-He studies at University College, Rangoon (now Yangon), from 1929 to 1931, when he leaves after failing a biology exam.
+He studies at University College, Rangoon (now Yangon), from 1929 to 1931.

-1941 - Ne Win is one of the 'Thirty Comrades', a group of nationalists who secretly travel to Tokyo to receive military training from the Japanese in order to pursue the fight for independence.
-Before returning to Burma each member of the group selects a nom de guerre.
-Shu Maung selects Ne Win, meaning 'Brilliant as the Sun' or 'Sun of Glory'.
-He will be known by this name for the rest of his life.
+1941 - Ne Win is one of the Thirty Comrades, a group of nationalists who secretly travel to Tokyo to receive military training from the Japanese.
+Before returning to Burma each member of the group selects a nom de guerre (assumed name).
+Shu Maung selects Ne Win, meaning Brilliant as the Sun or Sun of Glory.
+He is known by this name for the rest of his life.

 The Burmese nationalists form the Burma Independence Army (BIA) on 26 December.
 Ne Win leads the BIA into Rangoon when the British retreat ahead of the advancing Japanese.

 1942 - The Japanese occupation of Burma during the war is initially supported by the Burmese nationalists, including Aung San, who is made minister of war in the occupation government, and Ne Win, who is given the rank of general and, in 1943, made chief-of-staff of the pro-Japanese Burmese National Army (BMA).

 1945 - In March, with the defeat of the Japanese imminent, Aung San forms the Anti-Fascist People's Freedom League (AFPFL) and switches the BMA's allegiance to the Allies.
 British control of Burma is restored in August.
 The push by the nationalists for independence resumes.
 Ne Win remains in the army, taking command of the 4th Burmese Rifles.